justinmarwad/decutr-chrome-extension/README.md

 DeCutr is a simple chrome extention that takes the effort out of researcing.
 Just select your paragraph of text on an article, right click, and then hit the "Card Evidence" button to have a full citation and the evidence copied to your clipboard!

+## Disclaimer

+DeCutr is simply a tool used for *YOUR* own research.
+This means that DeCutr is *NOT* responisble for the validity of cards created with the software.
+As always, you will need to check to make sure that your citation and evidence is aligned with the original intent, words, and information from the article.
+DeCutr is not responsible for issues that arrise with tournament compliance teams and/or other possible rule violation teams.

 ## Installation

 You can install this extension two ways.
 The first way is the normal consumer method by going to the Chrome Web store and installing this extension from there.